ATLAS-GHOST/SPOOK/README.md

 This image is based on Alpine Linux, and is `HOW MANY MB IS IT?
 HOW MUCH CPU AND RAM DOES IT USE?`.
 Then, Prometheus and Grafana binaries are downloaded from GitHub, unzipped, and residuals are deleted.
 Configuration files are then added:

    a. `prometheus.yml` provides the 3 endpoints for Prometheus to scrape.
 These are 'prometheus', 'udp_receiver' and 'node'. 'udp_receiver' is the receiver.py file running on the host system, and 'node' is the node_exporter endpoint, which gives NIC metrics used in Grafana.
 Both use the Linux default Docker bridge gateway '172.17.0.1' and are connected to ports 8000 and 9100 respectively.
 These ports are seperate from the host ports, so it is best to not change them here.
+You may have to change the bridge gateway IP if '172.12.0.1' is not the default for your device.

    b. `datasources.yml` ensures that the Promethes datasource is already configured in the Grafana dashboard, while making it the default datasource.
 It also ensures the UID of prometheus is consitent, allowing the panels to show correctly.